 “A traditional bank wouldn’t make loans on these terms so why should retired investors take such a risk?” investor rights attorney Chris Vernon said.
 “Wall Street firms are borrowing from main street investors and asking retirees to loan them money with no collateral.”

 The complexity, among other things, allowed UBS to dump Lehman principal protected notes on investors even as Lehman Brothers was on the verge of insolvency in the summer of 2008.

 Investors who bought these Lehman principal protected notes were told just that — that their principal was protected.
 But when Lehman collapsed, these investors lost virtually all their principal.

 According to Vernon, there is no shortage of financial information on any given strategy or product.
 In fact, there is an overwhelming amount of information available to investors.

 “What investors truly need today is independent and conflict-free advice from professionals qualified to analyze and interpret complex financial markets and complex financial products” Vernon says.
 “Brokerage firms are providing conflict ridden recommendations along with a mountain of complex information in the form of a prospectus, which is the exact opposite of what investors need.”

-Christopher Vernon, founder of the Vernon Healy law firm, advocates for the rights of investors throughout the United States and abroad—both in and out of the courtroom and arbitration hearing room.
+Christopher Vernon, founder of the Vernon Litigation Group law firm, advocates for the rights of investors throughout the United States and abroad—both in and out of the courtroom and arbitration hearing room.
 Mr. Vernon currently holds an AV rating by Martindale-Hubbell, has been repeatedly recognized by his peers as a top securities attorney.
 Mr. Vernon has spoken at both national securities and national trial attorney conventions and has also conducted continuing education in the U.S. and abroad for securities regulators, CPAs, CFAs, CFPs, investment professionals, board certified business litigation lawyers and board certified trust and estate lawyers.